sigp/solidity-security-blog/README.md

     }
 }
 ```
 Imagine this contract contains 1000 ether.
 The user who can find the pre-image of the sha3 hash `0xb5b5b97fafd9855eec9b41f74dfb6c38f5951141f9a3ecd7f44d5479b630ee0a` can submit the solution and retrieve the 1000 ether.
-Lets say one user figures out the solution is `Ethereum!`.
+Let's say one user figures out the solution is `Ethereum!`.
 They call `solve()` with `Ethereum!` as the parameter.
 Unfortunately an attacker has been clever enough to watch the transaction pool for anyone submitting a solution.
 They see this solution, check it's validity, and then submit an equivalent transaction with a much higher `gasPrice` than the original transaction.
 The miner who solves the block will likely give the attacker preference due to the higher `gasPrice` and accept their transaction before the original solver.
 The attacker will take the 1000 ether and the user who solved the problem will get nothing (there is no ether left in the contract).

 A more realistic problem comes in the design of the future Casper implementation.
 The Casper proof of stake contracts invoke slashing conditions where users who notice validators double-voting or misbehaving are incentivised to submit proof that they have done so.
 The validator will be punished and the user rewarded.
 In such a scenario, it is expected that miners and users will front-run all such submissions of proof, and this issue must be addressed before the final release.